datarefuge/workflow/README.md

 - Create new record in CKan

-- Follow metadata schema spreadsheet (link)
+- Follow metadata schema spreadsheet (https://docs.google.com/spreadsheets/d/12JAleU6eF4wgu0hIlQ5efoOUCsZjT-UkRxwAofVZp6c/edit#gid=1879921913)

 - Go to original url (Column) to gather the rest of the metadata facts needed to populate the fields in the metadata mapping form